 Beyond that, SEO can also have many other benefits for your client's business.
 For example, SEO builds brand awareness and credibility.
 When potential customers see your client's website appearing in the top search results, they'll start to associate your client with being a leader in their industry, which is essential for any business that wants to succeed online.
 And as we all know, trust is one of the most important factors when making a sale.

-We’ll get into those additional benefits, but first– let’s help you explain the basics to your clients.
+We’ll get into those additional benefits of SEO, but first– let’s help you explain the basics to your clients.
 This will help them understand their client SEO reports down the line, so they understand the total SEO ROI impact your agency is making.

 Core Benefits of SEO